 A Holiday Club gives children and families the chance to have fun with each other, make new friends and develop socially, while recognising that they are not the only family finding it difficult during the holidays.
 These clubs not only help to alleviate hunger, but also help to reduce feelings of isolation, raise children’s aspirations and reduce the stress felt by working parents on limited budgets.

 Our research showed that 85% of parents said they made a different to what they do, with one family saying that Holiday Clubs had: “Given us something to do as we don’t get out much”.
 Our researched also showed that 77% of parents said Holiday Clubs had an impact on their family with one parent mentioning: “I didn’t have to spend my rent money to keep them [children] entertained”.

 Our research also discovered that 76% of parents believed that our Holiday Clubs made a difference to what they eat: “I didn’t have to worry about those 2 meals a week”.
 Our research also measured the positive impact Holiday Clubs had on children, with 97% of the children saying that they liked having Mum/Dad or another adult with them and 70% said they learnt something new during their time there.

 Progress so far

 The Trussell Trust’s Holiday Clubs project allows foodbanks to develop a Holiday Club without starting from scratch.
-We’ve received two years’ funding from the innocent foundation to set up this Holiday Clubs project.
+We received funding from The Innocent Foundation to set up this Holiday Clubs project.
 15 clubs ran in the Summer 2016 pilot, supporting 193 families, 206 adults and 422 children.
 Since then, 53 more clubs have run and a total of 257 sessions have been held, with over 11,000 meals served.
 767 families have participated, supporting 813 adults and 1732 children.